Life Insurance

 Taking a break from alcohol can be tricky, but start with small changes if you don’t feel confident giving up for a month.
 Aim for at least four alcohol-free days each week, and arrange early morning catch ups with friends, like walks around the park, a swim at the local pool, or a coffee at your favourite café.

-If you’re looking to reduce your alcohol intake, make sure you have a glass of water before, between and after drinks – water will flush out your system and make you feel fuller, alternate your wine or beer with an alcohol-free alternative, and consider tracking your alcohol intake with an app, like a BAC Alcohol Calculator.
+If you’re looking to reduce your alcohol intake, make sure you have a glass of water before, between and after drinks – water will flush out your system and make you feel fuller, alternate your wine or beer with an alcohol-free alternative, and consider tracking your alcohol intake with an app, like DayBreak.

 Disclaimer: This is general information only, without taking into account factors like the objectives, financial situation, needs or personal circumstances of any individual and is not intended to be financial, legal, tax, medical, nutritional, health, fitness or other advice.